microsoft/microsoft-ui-xaml-specs/webview/WebView2_spec.md

 <br>

 **SourceChanged:**
-Occurs when the 'Source' property is changed
+Occurs when the 'Source' property is changed.

 <br>